-PRIMARY VOLATIONS BY THE PERPETRATORS OF THE ROSE CITY SCHEME
+PRIMARY VOLATIONS BY THE PERPETRATORS OF THE ROSE CITY SCHEME paid out of earnings generated through trading cryptocurrency and "proof of stake mining."

-- 66. The Rose City Funds promised investment profits obtained primarily through trading crypto currency, when in actuality, existing investors were paid through new investors' contributions. - 67.
-Ikkurty aggressively solicited investments in the Rose City Funds, through, inter alia, written pitch decks describing purported investment returns to be paid out of earnings generated through trading cryptocurrency and "proof of stake mining." - 68.
-Ikkurty also hosted online presentations from Portland, and the pitch
+- 71. The Rose City Funds promised investment profits obtained primarily through trading crypto currency, when in actuality, existing investors were paid through new investors' contributions. - 72.
+Ikkurty aggressively solicited investments in the Rose City Funds, through, inter alia, written pitch decks describing purported investment returns to be

-- decks and YouTube videos were created/recorded in and disseminated from Portland by Ikkurty. - 69.
+- 73. Ikkurty also hosted online presentations from Portland, and the pitch decks and YouTube videos were created/recorded in and disseminated from Portland by Ikkurty. - 74.
 Ikkurty continually deployed these solicitations from 2020 until the CFTC froze the Funds' assets in Spring 2022.
-The YouTube videos were available for the public to view up until at least April 26, 2022. - 70.
-On January 27, 2021 Ikkurty filed Form D with the United States Securities and Exchange Commission providing Notice of a (purportedly) Exempt Offering in the name of Rose City Income Fund II under a claimed Rule 506(b) exemption.
-Jafia LLC was listed as a related person, using the PO Box address at the UPS Store in Tampa, Florida, that Ikkurty sometimes used for various entities within the Jafia Group. - 71.
+The YouTube videos were available for the public to view up until at least April 26, 2022. - 75.
+On January 27, 2021, Ikkurty filed Form D with the United States Securities and Exchange Commission providing Notice of a (purportedly) Exempt Offering in the name of Rose City Income Fund II under a claimed Rule 506(b) exemption.
+Jafia LLC was listed as a related person, using the PO Box address at the UPS Store in Tampa, Florida, that Ikkurty sometimes used for various entities within the Jafia Group. - 76.
 The SEC explicitly states that offerings exempt from registration under 506(b) are subject to the requirement of "no general solicitation or advertising to market the securities."
-The SEC defines general solicitation as "advertisements published in newspapers and magazines, public websites, communications broadcasted over television and radio, and seminars where attendees have been invited by general solicitation or general advertising." - 72.
-Ikkurty and the Jafia Group blatantly disregarded this directive through their online marketing by creating a publicly-accessible website, RoseCityFund.com, which included publicly-accessible investment documents, posting-publicly accessible YouTube videos,
+The SEC defines general solicitation as "advertisements published in newspapers and magazines, public websites, communications broadcasted over television and radio, and seminars where attendees have been invited by general solicitation or general advertising."

-- a publicly accessible LinkedIn page, and operating a publicly accessible Instagram with the handle @RoseCityFund. - 73.
-The Jafia Group further disregarded the directive of no general solicitations by soliciting investors at seminars, including but not limited to a November 2021 conference in Washington DC for the Greater Washington Association of Physicians of Indian Origin. - 74.
+- 77. Ikkurty and the Jafia Group blatantly disregarded this directive through their online marketing by creating a publicly accessible website, RoseCityFund.com, which included publicly accessible investment documents, posting publicly accessible YouTube videos, a publicly accessible LinkedIn page, and operating a publicly accessible Instagram with the handle @RoseCityFund. - 78.
+The Jafia Group further disregarded the directive of no general solicitations by soliciting investors at seminars, including but not limited to a November 2021 conference in Washington DC for the Greater Washington Association of Physicians of Indian Origin. - 79.
 Rose City Income Fund II did not qualify for the claimed Rule 506(b) exemption in light of Ikkurty's aggressive solicitation efforts.
 Ikkurty hired Avadhanam as a "Director of Business Development" responsible for, inter alia, "generat[ing] steady leads" to "grow our investor base."
-Rose City Income Fund II was also sold to unaccredited investors, as acknowledged in a later amended Form D. - 75.
-Rose City Income Fund II was sold by Ikkurty out of Portland, Oregon, and should have been registered with the Oregon Department of Business and Consumer Services. - 76.
-Rose City Income II did not qualify for an exemption from such registration due to its inability to qualify under Rule 506(b). - 77.
-Nonetheless, in or around January 2021, Ikkurty completed a private placement memorandum ("PPM") used to solicit private placement (unregistered) sales in Rose City Income Fund II. - 78.
-Consistent with Ikkurty's marketing materials, the PPM stated time and again the Fund would "make periodic payments of net profit to each Limited Partner."
+Rose City Income Fund II was also sold to unaccredited investors, as acknowledged in a later amended Form D. - 80.
+Rose City Income Fund II was sold by Ikkurty out of Portland, Oregon, and should have been registered with the Oregon Department of Business and Consumer Services. - 81.
+Rose City Income II did not qualify for an exemption from such registration due to its inability to qualify under Rule 506(b).

+- 82. Nonetheless, in or around January 2021, Ikkurty completed a private placement memorandum ("PPM") used to solicit private placement (unregistered) sales in Rose City Income Fund II. - 83.
+Consistent with Ikkurty's marketing materials, the PPM stated time and again the Fund would "make periodic payments of net profit to each Limited Partner." - 84.
+The statements in the PPM concerning the payment of distributions were false, misleading, and untrue.
+In reality, no "profits" were earned, nor distributed.
+Distributions were instead paid out of other investors' capital-a critical fact that was not disclosed to investors.